The Darter (Anhinga melanogaster) uses its sharp beak to spear fish.

 I was careful when I took the photos of the chicks in their nest.
 That’s because the parents in many bird species become especially nervous during breeding time, and sometimes having a human wander nearby can frighten the parents into abandoning their brood altogether.
 So when you approach any type of nesting birds it’s essential to watch the parent birds to see if their behavior changes as you approach.
 For example, do they spend more time away from the nest than normal?
 While taking these photos, the parents were in the nest and they were not even looking at me, which I took to be a good sign.

 The photo of the family group was taken from across a lake using a telescopic lens.
 The same telescopic lens was used in the photo of the chick, and it was taken from the cover of some trees.
-Even though you sometimes see people on TV posing right alongside chicks in nests that is something I would not do.
-It’s more important for me to ensure the birds are happy and the chicks well looked after, than it is to get that perfect shot.
+Even though you sometimes see people on TV posing right alongside chicks in nests that is something I won’t do.
+It’s more important for me to ensure the birds are happy not being stressed, and the chicks well looked after, than it is to get that perfect shot.

 Mature male darters have more dark plumage than females and the young ones.
 It’s the male which builds a nest.
 The nest is assembled in a tree alongside water and both sexes play their part in looking after the eggs and young.

-Darters mainly eat fish although they will also eat other small critters from the water such as insects.
+Darters mainly eat fish although they’ll also eat other small critters from the water such as insects.
 I’ve read about them catching fish by spearing them with their long, sharp beak.
-Although I haven’t personally seen them doing that the fish caught by the Darter in the picture here clearly has a hole in its side which suggests it’s been speared.
+Although I haven’t personally seen them doing that the fish caught by the Darter in the picture above clearly has a hole in its side which suggests it’s been speared.
 And yes, in case you’re wondering, it did manage to swallow that fish whole.

 Reader’s Digest Complete Book of Australian Birds